-Depending on your priorities and setting, different fuels may be best for your fire pit
+Priorities and setting impact what fuel may be best for your fire pit

 There are many factors to consider when evaluating fire pit fuels: heat, burn time, cost, safety, ease of use and availability.
 The main types of fuel each has plusses and minuses: